CommandAPI/docs/docs/en/create-commands/arguments/types/ranged-arguments.md

 ![A float range argument command with the argument "0.5.3.5" entered](/images/arguments/floatrange.png)

 Ranged arguments allow players to provide a range between two numbers, all within a single argument.
-The CommandAPI provides two ranged arguments, `IntegerRangeArgument` for ranges with only integer values, and `FloatRangeArgument` for ranged with potential floating point values.
+The CommandAPI provides two ranged arguments, `IntegerRangeArgument` for ranges with only integer values, and `DoubleRangeArgument` for ranged with potential floating point values.

 These consist of values such as: